ckb-next/ckb-next/README.md

 If the keyboard still doesn't work, try replacing `0x20000000` with `0x00000004`.
 Note that this will cause the kernel driver to ignore the keyboard completely, so you'll need to make sure ckb-daemon is running at boot or else you'll have no keyboard input.

-Installing as a Service (Linux / SystemD)
+Installing as a Service (Linux / Systemd)
 -----------------------------------------

-From bash:
+A service file is provided so that Linux users with systemd can launch the daemon on startup.
+To use it, first copy the binary files and the service to their system directories:

-sudo cp systemd/ckb-daemon.service to /usr/lib/systemd/system/ckb-daemon.service
+`sudo cp -R bin/* /usr/bin && sudo cp systemd/ckb-daemon.service /usr/lib/systemd/system`

-Then
+To launch the daemon and enable it at start-up:

-sudo systemctl enable ckb-daemon.service and sudo systemctl start  ckb-daemon.service
+`sudo systemctl start ckb-daemon && sudo systemctl enable ckb-daemon`

 OSX Binaries
 ------------